Latinos and the Church

 6. Diaz, César.
 2002.
 “To Mend Rift, U.S. Church Needs to Embrace Gifts of Latinos.”
 National Catholic Reporter 38 (20): 30. http://search.ebscohost.com/login.aspx?direct=true&db=rlh&AN=9685685&site=ehost-live.

 This article was written by Katie Best-Richmond.
-She is the Communications Assistant at SCS and is taking graduate courses at the college as well.
-She holds her Bachelor of Arts in Latin American Studies from the University of Texas at Austin.
+She is the Pastor of Stewardship at San Antonio Mennonite Church, and the former Communications Assistant at Stark College and Seminary.
+She earned her Bachelor of Arts in Latin American Studies from the University of Texas at Austin.